© Crown copyright 2022

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/intellectual-property-office-privacy-notices/privacy-notice-for-personal-data-processed-for-the-administration-of-ip-rights

-This privacy notice will help you to understand what personal data the Intellectual Property Office (IPO) collects about you, how the IPO uses this personal data, and what rights you have regarding your personal data.
+This privacy notice will help you to understand what personal data the IPO collects about you, how the IPO uses this personal data, what personal data is made public (including online) as part of the IP rights application process, and what rights you have regarding your personal data.

 It is important that you read this notice, together with any other privacy notice that is provided to you on specific occasions when we are collecting or processing your personal data, so that you are aware of how and why we are using it.

 This notice applies to individual persons who are external to the IPO.
 This notice does not form part of any contract.
 This notice can be updated at any time and we will inform you if this occurs.